Our Teachers

 He hopes to meet anyone curious about this path and work together soon!

-Joby Morey began their musical journey with classical piano and cello lessons as a child, and for over 30 years, they’ve explored music as a lifelong adventure.
-They've recorded on over a dozen albums and performed countless shows across the country -- as both a band member and guest artist -- spanning genres from klezmer to goth/industrial to traditional jazz and blues.
-Joby is currently a member of The Amateur Rodeo and can be found at Restless Moons most Tuesdays sitting in on the old-time jam.
+Joby Morey began their musical journey with classical piano and cello lessons as a child and has spent over 30 years exploring music as a creative and lifelong pursuit.
+They've recorded on more than a dozen albums and performed across the country in a wide range of genres—including klezmer, goth/industrial, traditional jazz, and blues.
+Currently, Joby is a member of The Amateur Rodeo and can often be found sitting in at the old-time jam at Restless Moons on Tuesdays.

-Joby loves helping students of all ages and experience levels build confidence, develop their ear, and connect with the music they love.
-Whether you are just starting out or looking to deepen your skills, they'll work with you to set clear goals and grow as a musician -- while always keeping joy and creativity at the center of the learning process.
+As a teacher, Joby loves working with students of all ages and experience levels to build confidence, train their ear, and connect deeply with the music they love.
+Whether you're just starting out or looking to sharpen your skills, Joby helps set clear goals and encourages growth—always keeping joy and creativity at the center of the learning process.